All posts

 • Build more sustainable AI systems

-As NVIDIA's research demonstrates, the future of agentic AI isn't about bigger models—it's about smarter architectures that match the right model to the right task.
+As NVIDIA's research demonstrates, the future of agentic AI is not about bigger models—it is about smarter architectures that match the right model to the right task.
 SLMs represent this paradigm shift: specialized, efficient, and economically viable at scale.